IEEE 802.1aq: High level

-In SPB as with other link state based protocols, the computations are done in a distributed fashion.
-Each node computes the Ethernet compliant forwarding behavior independently based on a normally synchronized common view of the network (at scales of about 1000 nodes or less) and the service attachment points (user network interface (UNI) ports).
+In SPB as with other link-state-based protocols, the computations are done in a distributed fashion.
+Each node computes the Ethernet-compliant forwarding behavior independently based on a normally synchronized common view of the network and UNI ports.
 Ethernet filtering Database (or forwarding) tables are populated locally to independently and deterministically implement its portion of the network forwarding behavior.

 The two different flavors of data path give rise to two slightly different versions of this protocol.
 One (SPBM) is intended where complete isolation of many separate instances of client LANs and their associated device MAC addresses is desired, and it therefore uses a full encapsulation (MAC-in-MAC a.k.a.
 IEEE 802.1ah).
-The other (SPBV) is intended where such isolation of client device MAC addresses is not necessary, and it reuses only the existing VLAN tag a.k.a.
-IEEE 802.1Q on participating network-to-network interface (NNI) links.
+The other (SPBV) is intended where such isolation of client device MAC addresses is not necessary, and it reuses only the existing VLAN tag on participating NNI links.
 Chronologically SPBV came first, with the project originally being conceived to address scalability and convergence of MSTP.

-At the time the specification of Provider Backbone bridging was progressing and it became apparent that leveraging both the PBB data plane and a link state control plane would significantly extend Ethernet's capabilities and applications.
-Provider Link State Bridging (PLSB) was a strawman proposal brought to the IEEE 802.1aq Shortest Path Bridging Working Group, in order to provide a concrete example of such a system.
-As IEEE 802.1aq standardization has progressed, some of the detailed mechanisms proposed by PLSB have been replaced by functional equivalents, but all of the key concepts embodied in PLSB are being carried forward into the standard.
+At the time the specification for PBB was progressing it became apparent that leveraging both the PBB data plane and a link state control plane would significantly extend Ethernet's capabilities and applications.
+Provider Link State Bridging (PLSB) was a straw man proposal brought to the IEEE 802.1aq Shortest Path Bridging Working Group, to provide a concrete example of such a system.
+As IEEE 802.1aq standardization progressed, some of the detailed mechanisms proposed by PLSB were replaced by functional equivalents, but all of the key concepts embodied in PLSB were carried forward into the standard.

-The two flavors (SPBV and SPBM) will be described separately although the differences are almost entirely in the data plane.